shuyangli/shuyangli.github.io/fundcomp/lab-8-hints.markdown

     + If you're using the Linux machines, `strfry` literally stir fries a string into random order.
     + [Ask Google](https://www.google.com/) if you don't know how to use them.
 - Again, **start early!**

+If you want to learn about anything specific, please send me an email to let me know!

 <script type="text/javascript" src="http://shuyang.li/js/tracking.js"></script>